jlevy/og-equity-compensation/README.md

   something you can negotiate.
 - The signing bonus is highly negotiable.
-  This doesn’t mean any company will give large signing bonuses, but it’s feasible because signing bonus amounts vary candidate by candidate, and unlike salary and bonus, it’s a one-time cost to the company.
+  This doesn’t mean any company will give large signing bonuses, but it’s feasible because signing bonus amounts vary candidate by candidate, and unlike salary and other bonuses, it’s a one-time cost to the company.
-  Keep in mind that the terms of your contract may dictate that you return a signing bonus if you leave the company right away.

 ### Offers from startups

-Because startups are so much smaller than many established companies, and because they may grow quickly, a few other things are worth remembering when negotiating with startups:
+Because startups are so much smaller than many established companies, and because they may grow quickly, a few other things are worth remembering when negotiating an offer from a
+startup:

 - **Cash versus equity**: If your
-  [risk tolerance](https://www.investopedia.com/terms/r/risktolerance.asp) is reasonably high, it’s reasonable to ask for an offer with more equity and less cash.
+  [risk tolerance](https://www.investopedia.com/terms/r/risktolerance.asp) is reasonably high, you might ask for an offer with more equity and less cash.
   If a company begins to do well, it’ll likely “level up" lower salaries (bringing them closer to market average) even if you got more equity up front.
   On the other hand, if you ask for more cash and less equity, it’s unlikely you’ll be able to negotiate to get more equity later on, since equity is increasingly scarce over time (at least in a successful company!).
-[Mark Suster](https://en.wikipedia.org/wiki/Mark_Suster), entrepreneur and VC, stresses the need to
-  [level up](https://bothsidesofthetable.com/this-is-how-startups-level-up-after-raising-money-328d17076515)
-  by scaling pay, spending and focus appropriately at each funding stage.
+Entrepreneur and venture capitalist [Mark Suster](https://en.wikipedia.org/wiki/Mark_Suster) stresses the need to [level up](https://bothsidesofthetable.com/this-is-how-startups-level-up-after-raising-money-328d17076515) by scaling pay and spending, focusing appropriately at each funding stage.
 - 🚧 What is risk and how should people think about risk tolerance?
   Good readings on this?
-- Negotiating title and exact details of your role early on may not matter as much in a small and growing company, because your role and the role of others may change a lot quickly.
+- Negotiating title and exact details of your role early on may not matter as much in a small and growing company, because your role and the roles of others may change a lot, and quickly.
 It’s more important that you respect the founders and leaders of the company.
   It’s more important that you feel
   [you are respected](https://blog.shrm.org/blog/respect-and-trust-top-the-list-of-most-important-employee-job-satisfaction).